Bkirkb/SFIA2v2/README.md

 #### Author
 Brendan Kirkby
 #### Acknowledgements
  * Harry Volker- Guidance throughout the project, provided the base for many files and folder structures, Help troubleshooting issues and with version control intracacies.
+Github can be found [here](https://github.com/htr-volker)